Skip to main content

 About Tamarindo

 Tamarindo is a wildlife refuge protecting the saltwater mangrove forest of the Tamarindo Estuary and the mouth of the Matapalo River along the Pacific coast of Guanacaste Province, Costa Rica.
-Spanning approximately 953 acres (386 hectares), the refuge occupies a strategic position between the popular surf town of Tamarindo and Playa Grande, which is part of Las Baulas National Marine Park—one of the most important leatherback sea turtle nesting sites in the world.
-The mangrove estuary serves as an essential ecological bridge connecting the marine and terrestrial environments, functioning as a nursery for marine species and a corridor for wildlife moving between the ocean and inland habitats.
-The refuge is managed as part of the Tempisque Conservation Area and has become one of the most accessible mangrove ecosystems in Guanacaste for visitors, offering guided kayak tours and nature walks.
+[1] Spanning approximately 385 hectares (953 acres), the refuge occupies a strategic position between the popular surf town of Tamarindo and Playa Grande, which is part of Las Baulas National Marine Park—one of the most important leatherback sea turtle nesting sites on the Pacific coast of the Americas.
+[2] The mangrove estuary serves as an essential ecological bridge connecting the marine and terrestrial environments, functioning as a nursery for marine species and a corridor for wildlife moving between the ocean and inland habitats.
+The refuge is managed as part of the Tempisque Conservation Area (ACT) under SINAC.
+In 1993 the estuary was designated Ramsar Wetland of International Importance no. 610, recognizing it as a coastal zone under tidal influence with permanent saline wetlands subject to seasonal variation.

 Wildlife Ecosystems

 The Tamarindo Estuary supports a rich and highly visible wildlife community within its winding mangrove channels.
-American crocodiles are among the most prominent residents, regularly basking on mudbanks along the estuary's waterways, with individuals reaching lengths of four meters or more.
+American crocodiles are among the most prominent residents, regularly basking on mudbanks along the estuary's waterways.
 The estuary is an exceptional birdwatching site, hosting ospreys, great blue herons, yellow-crowned night herons, white ibis, ringed and belted kingfishers, boat-billed herons, and multiple egret species throughout the year.
 Howler monkeys and white-faced capuchin monkeys inhabit the canopy of the mangrove and adjacent dry forest, while coatis forage along the forest floor and shoreline.
-Basilisk lizards—known for their ability to run across water—are commonly spotted along the estuary banks.
-The refuge's greatest wildlife spectacle occurs between October and March, when hundreds of leatherback, Pacific green, hawksbill, and olive ridley sea turtles come ashore on the adjacent beaches to nest.
+The refuge's greatest wildlife spectacle occurs between October and May, when leatherback sea turtles—the world's largest reptiles—come ashore on the adjacent Playa Grande beaches to nest, making it one of the most important leatherback nesting sites on the Pacific coast of the Americas.
+[1] Green sea turtles and olive ridley sea turtles also nest along the adjacent beaches.
+Basilisk lizards are commonly spotted along the estuary banks.

 Flora Ecosystems

 The refuge protects five species of mangrove trees that form a dense and structurally complex forest along the Tamarindo Estuary.
-Red mangrove (Rhizophora mangle) dominates the waterline with its distinctive arching prop roots, while black mangrove (Avicennia germinans) occupies slightly higher ground with its pencil-like pneumatophores protruding from the mud.
+[1] Red mangrove (Rhizophora mangle) dominates, comprising approximately 75 percent of the mangrove forest, with its distinctive arching prop roots visible at low tide; black mangrove (Avicennia germinans) occupies slightly higher ground with pencil-like pneumatophores protruding from the mud.
 White mangrove (Laguncularia racemosa), tea mangrove (Pelliciera rhizophorae), and buttonwood (Conocarpus erectus) fill out the five-species assemblage, creating diverse structural niches within the forest.
 The mangrove canopy forms a dense overhead cover over the tidal channels, regulating water temperature and providing roosting sites for birds and bats.
-Beyond the mangrove fringe, the refuge transitions to tropical dry forest with deciduous trees including indio desnudo, guanacaste, and various leguminous species.
+Beyond the mangrove fringe, the refuge transitions to tropical dry forest with deciduous trees.
 The estuary mouth supports seagrass beds and algal communities in the subtidal zone that provide forage for green sea turtles and juvenile fish.

 Geology